'We love you South Africa': Kolisi pride after World Cup win - WHIZ News

 “When you sit down and think about it, there was a stage when Siya didn’t have food to eat.
 Yes, that is the captain and he led South Africa to hold this Cup.”

-It was 24 years ago when the Springboks won their first World Cup title in front of Nelson Mandela, a year after he became president in a democratic election after decades of racial segregation and his own imprisonment for 27 years.
+It was 24 years ago when the Springboks won the title, a year after Mandela became president in a democratic election after decades of racial segregation and his own imprisonment for 27 years.

 Twelve years later, they won it again — also against England — and it has been another 12-year gap to their third.